AND THEIR CHILDREN TO BE REARED BY SOMEONE ELSE

 RATHER THAN ACCEPT A BLOOD TRANSFUSION

 IN RE LOLA JEAN AUSTIN was a 1984 Kentucky court case.
-A Jehovah's Witness Couple named Harold "Butch" Austin and Lola Jean Austin, age 27, of Beaver Dam, Kentucky, were involved in an automobile accident in January 1984, and Lola Jean was injured critically suffering head and internal injuries, including a broken pelvis.
-Austin was also bleeding internally from her brain and lungs.
+A Jehovah's Witness Couple named Harold "Butch" Austin and Lola Jean Austin, age 27, of Beaver Dam, Kentucky, were involved in an automobile accident in January 1984, and Lola Jean was injured critically.
+Lola J. Austin suffered head and internal injuries, including a broken pelvis, and was bleeding internally from her brain and lungs.
 At Owensboro-Daviess County Hospital, Harold Austin refused to override his wife's signed, dated, and witnessed "NO BLOOD" card.
-Non-JW relatives of Lola Jean intervened and requested that hospital officials seek a court order to administer needed life-saving blood transfusions.
-Such was granted by Owensboro Judge George Triplett, who stated that he wasn't going to let Lola Jean Austin die when she had two young daughters, Eve Austin, age 5, and Brandy Austin, age 3, to take care of and raise.
+Non-JW relatives of Lola Jean Austin intervened and requested that hospital officials seek a court order to administer needed life-saving blood transfusions.
+Such was granted by Owensboro, Kentucky Circuit Court Judge George Triplett, who stated that he wasn't going to let Lola Jean Austin die when she had two young daughters to take care of and rear -- Eve Austin, age 5, and Brandy Austin, age 3.

-A MORON named Charles M. Gipe Sr., the Presiding Overseer at the Ownesboro West Kingdom Hall of Jehovah's Witnesses, was running around wringing his hands and repeating for reporters that, "The life is in the blood, and its not supposed to be transfused."
-The ungrateful SAVED Lola Jean Austin also had reporters' attention when she began repeating the LUDICROUS WatchTower mantra that administering a blood transfusion to her was the equivalent of RAPING HER.
+A JW MORON named Charles M. Gipe Sr., who was the Presiding Overseer at the Owensboro West Kingdom Hall of Jehovah's Witnesses, ran around wringing his hands and repeating for reporters the WatchTower Cult's mantra that, "The life is in the blood, and its not supposed to be transfused."
+The ungrateful Lola Jean Austin also had reporters' attention when she began repeating the LUDICROUS WatchTower mantra that administering a blood transfusion to her was the equivalent of RAPING HER.

 CROWN v.
 GORDON LEIGHTON was a highly publicized 2010-13 British criminal court case which is significant for illustrating problem issues in THREE areas of the Jehovah's Witness religion -- "Confidentiality", "Child Molestation", and deaths of "JW Parents with Parental Obligations" due to rejecting blood transfusions.
 Gordon Leighton, now age 53, is one of only a few non-celebrity Jehovah's Witnesses who have twice been the subject of the international news, decades apart, for different reasons.